 The program was ultimately extended through March 2009, and states were provided a little extra money to help maintain their programs.
 But without a strong reauthorization that includes adequate new federal funding, it is difficult for states to cover more uninsured children in CHIP.
-Nearly half of the states, including Florida, are facing budget shortfalls for fiscal year 2009, and at least 17 states, again including Florida, have implemented or are considering cuts to health programs to meet budgetary demands.
-These cuts are likely to continue, and they will have an adverse effect on children's coverage if the situation is not addressed.
+Nearly half of the states are facing budget shortfalls for fiscal year 2009, and at least 17 states have implemented or are considering cuts to health programs to meet budgetary demands.
+Although North Dakota is not currently facing a budget shortfall or cutting health programs, the tide can turn quickly in this tumultuous economy.
+Medicaid and CHIP are often targets when states need to make budget cuts.
+Those kinds of cuts would only exacerbate existing problems for uninsured children in North Dakota.

-Medicaid and CHIP Are Crucial
+Why Are Medicaid and CHIP Crucial?